 Making an impulse purchase isn’t just satisfying, it’s human nature.² We’ll skip the evolutionary biology at play here; how the release of chemicals like dopamine, oxytocin, serotonin and endorphins go to work rewarding your customer’s decision to wrap their hands around a mega whoopie pie.
 We’ve all been there, we’ve all seen it…

 In addition to the physiological gratification received during those first few bites of an extra gooey triple chocolate brownie, the brain chemicals released into their systems ensure your customers are imparted with a stronger sense that their needs will be completely satisfied by your establishment.
-Yes, well placed impulse purchase items will not only increase your profits, they can increase customer loyalty as well.
+Yes, well-placed impulse purchase items will not only increase your profits, but they can also increase customer loyalty.

 1: CNBC “Consumers cough up $5,400 a year on impulse purchases”; Sarah O’Brien; 2018